 Speech-Language Pathology Assistant Certificate Program

-Are you interested in becoming a speech-language pathologist assistant?
+Are you interested in becoming a speech-language pathology assistant?

-Our fully online Speech-Language Pathologist-Assistant (SLPA) Certificate program is designed to provide students with foundational knowledge in the areas of speech, language, and hearing development in order to be eligible to become assistants in Speech-Language Pathology, and includes an increased amount of credit hours dedicated to clinical application and observation in the fields of SLP.
-Being an SLP-assistant provides the opportunity to directly work with and help individuals with speech, language, and hearing disorders in schools, clinics, and hospitals, under the supervision of a certified speech-language pathologist.
+Our fully online Speech-Language Pathology Assistant (SLPA) Certificate program is designed to provide foundational knowledge in the field of Communicative Sciences and Disorders (CSD) needed to prepare you as an assistant to speech-language pathologists.
+Being an SLPA provides the opportunity to directly work with and help individuals with speech, language, and hearing disorders in schools, clinics, and hospitals, under the supervision of a certified speech-language pathologist.